-In late 2020 we launched two HOCl-based products in the dental, head and neck markets and launched Endocyn®, a biocompatible root canal irrigant.
-In August 2021, we launched OroGenix Oral Hygiene Rinse.
+In late 2020, we launched a HOCl-based product in the dental, head and neck markets called Endocyn®, a biocompatible root canal irrigant.
 In the U.S., we sell our dental products through U.S.-based distributors.

-Internationally, our product Microdacyn60® Oral Care treats mouth and throat infections and thrush.
-Microdacyn60 solution assists in reducing inflammation, pain, soothing cough relief and does not contain any harmful chemicals.
+In international markets, our product Microdacyn60® Oral Care treats mouth and throat infections and thrush.
+Microdacyn60 solution assists in reducing inflammation and pain, provides soothing cough relief and does not contain any harmful chemicals.
 It does not stain teeth, is non-irritating, non-sensitizing, has no contraindications and is ready for use with no mixing or dilution.
-In New Zealand and Australia, our partner Te Arai BioFarma Ltd. markets our oral product under their label Oracyn® Oral Care.
-Our partner, Dyamed Biotech, expects to launch Oracyn® Oral Care in parts of Asia this year.
-On January 18, 2022, we partnered with Anlicare International to seek regulatory clearances for our dental and oral products in China and Macau.

-Our international nasal care product SinudoxTM based on our HOCl technology is a solution intended for nasal irrigation.
+Our international nasal care product Sinudox TM based on our HOCl technology is intended for nasal irrigation.
 Sinudox Hypotonic Nasal Hygiene clears and cleans a blocked nose, stuffy nose and sinuses by ancillary ingredients that may have a local antimicrobial effect.
-Sinudox is sold through Amazon in Europe.
-In New Zealand and Australia, our partner Te Arai markets our nasal product under their label Nasocyn® Nasal Care.
+Sinudox is currently sold through Amazon in Europe.
+In other parts of the world, we partner with distributors to sell Sinudox.